readthedocs/blog/azure-migration.rst

 managed services for Postgres and Redis as well as improvements to file storage.
 This should simplify our operations considerably.

+We'd like to thank Rackspace for sponsoring our hosting for over 4 years.
+They were a large supporter of open source, and Read the Docs wouldn't be what it is today without them.

-Thanks for your support and understanding!
+Thanks to everyone for your support and understanding!